 Typically, standard customs lines take about 1 – 1.5 hours.
 With Global Entry, you can skip this whole headache.
 That’s the beauty of premium credit cards because you don’t only get VIP access to airport lounges but you also get priority check-in.

 The application process is quite simple.
 It only takes about 10 minutes.

 - Go on the Global Entry website and apply.
 (Make sure you use your credit card to pay for the fee so you can be reimbursed).

 - You will enter some personal information about past addresses you’ve lived at and basic background information.

 - You’ll schedule an interview at the airport with a Border Agent where they will review your Passport and your application.
 They may ask a few questions about the background information that you submitted.

 - They may ask you specific questions about any travel to high-risk areas such as Turkey, the Middle East, China, or Russia.
 This isn’t an interrogation or anything scary, just basic information.

-Answer the few questions the agents are ask you (probably just out of boredom!) and 2-3 days later you will receive your new Global Entry card in the mail!
+Answer the few questions the agents ask you (probably just out of boredom!) and 2-3 days later you will receive your new Global Entry card in the mail!